Home

 86. Stevenson, R. B. (1997).
 Developing habits of environmental thoughtfulness through the in-depth study of select environmental issues.
 In Canadian Journal of Environmental Education, 2, 183-201.

-87. Sumner, J. (in press).
+87. Sumner, J. (2003).
 Environmental adult education and community sustainability.
 In D. E. Clover & L. H. Hill (Eds.), Environmental adult education.
 New Directions for Adult and Continuing Education.
 San Francisco: Jossey-Bass.

 88. Suzuki, D. & McConnell, A. (1997).
 The sacred balance: Rediscovering our place in nature.
 Vancouver, BC: Greystone Books.